igordejanovic/rustemo/docs/src/tutorials/calculator/calculator.md

 result.

-As you have seen in the previous section, you need to delete actions if you want them regenerated on each `rustemo` run.
+As you have seen in the previous section, you need to delete actions if you want them regenerated on each Rustemo run.
 You can also remove some parts of it and those parts will get regenerated.
-The logic is that `rustemo` will only add missing parts (identified by its name) of the file (missing AST types and action functions) but will not modify already existing.
+The logic is that Rustemo will only add missing parts (identified by its name) of the file (missing AST types and action functions) but will not modify already existing.
 This enables manual modification of parts we want to tune to our likings.